Shap: In literature

 A scene in Robert Neill's historical novel Crown and Mitre is laid in Shap.
 In 1659 the book's protagonist Hal Burnaby, a young Royalist, rides through the village on a clandestine mission connected with the restoration of King Charles II.

 Shap also appears in Anthony Trollope's novel Can You Forgive Her? as the nearest village to Vavasor Hall, the ancestral home of the heroine Alice Vavasor.

+In M. W. Craven's novels, Shap Wells hotel is often used as a hub for the stories since one of the main characters, Washington Poe, lives nearby.

 Governance

-The civil parish of Shap (formerly Shap Urban Parish) includes the hamlet of Keld and parts of the granite works and limestone works, and has a population of 1,221, increasing to 1,264 at the 2011 Census.
-The parish shares a joint parish council and an electoral ward with Shap Rural.
-The total population of the electoral ward taken at the 2011 census was 1,394.
+The civil parish of Shap (formerly Shap Urban Parish) includes the hamlet of Keld and parts of the granite works and limestone works.
+In 2001 it had a population of 1,221, increasing to 1,264 at the 2011 Census.
+The parish shares a joint parish council with Shap Rural.
+The total population of the since abolished Shap electoral ward taken at the 2011 census was 1,394.

-Shap is in the parliamentary constituency of Penrith and the Border.
-Neil Hudson was elected its Conservative Member of Parliament at the 2019 General Election, replacing Rory Stewart.
+Shap is in the parliamentary constituency of Westmorland and Lonsdale.

-Prior to Brexit, for the European Parliament its residents voted to elect MEP's for the North West England constituency.

-For Local Government purposes it is in the Shap Ward of Eden District Council and the Eden Lakes Division of Cumbria County Council.
+For local government purposes the village is in Westmorland and Furness.
+Until 2023 it was in the Shap Ward of Eden District Council and the Eden Lakes Division of Cumbria County Council.

 Transport

 The Lancaster and Carlisle Railway (now part of the West Coast Main Line), opened on 17 December 1846, and runs along the eastern edge of the village.
-Shap railway station was closed in 1968, though there have been calls for its re-opening.
-Penrith is the closest railway station and is situated on the West Coast Main Line.
+Shap station was closed in 1968, though there have been calls for its re-opening.
+Penrith is now the closest station and is situated on the West Coast Main Line.

 Dialect

-The people of Shap speak a variant of the Penrithian dialect, which is itself a variant of the Cumbrian dialect spoken around the Penrith and Eden district area.
+Though the majority of the village's inhabitants speak standard English, some locals speak a variant of the Penrithian dialect, which is itself a variant of the Cumbrian dialect spoken around the Penrith and Eden district area.
+These dialectal varieties stem from Northern Middle English and in turn Northumbrian Old English.